ufclas/ufclas-myit/Readme.md

 Changelog
 ---------

+### 1.0.1

+- Fixes error message display to show Cherwell and API errors
+- Fixes errors if form doesn't have specifics data
+- No longer prepends 'Specifics.' to each specifics field name.
+Must be added manually in form settings.

+### 1.0.0

-- 1.0.0 - Initial commit using the Addon Framework, replaces defaults file.
+- Initial commit using the Addon Framework, replaces defaults file.